TanzaniaEducationReseachNetwork/IDPOpenManagement/README.md

 This repository contains an [Ansible](www.ansible.com) playbook for installing a SAML identity providers based on Shibboleth-3.

-It contains :
+It contains:

 1. An example playbook `migration.yml`
 2. Two roles as submodules
   * `roles/osct.shiboleth-idp-v3` for the shibboleth-3 configuraiton
   * `roles/osct.tomcat-8` for the tomcat layer configuration.
-  1. An example inventory `inventory.hosts`
+3. An example inventory `inventory.hosts`
-  2. Supporting files (images, stylesheets) in `files`
+4. Supporting files (images, stylesheets) in `files`

 # How to use this repository